Skip to content

 The lower region is L3 to the sacrum.
 This region is flexible.
 It’s the most common location for axial loading injuries.
 The centre of gravity is posterior to the spine.
 With the lordosis, when there is a flexion injury, the lumbar spine actually straightens up and this causes burst fractures.

-The patterns of injury in the upper and lower region are nicely illustrated in this image from the Radiology Assistant
+The patterns of injury in the upper and lower regions are nicely illustrated in this image from the Radiology Assistant.

 How do thoracolumbar fractures happen?

-Thoracolumbar fractures are most commonly the result of high-impact injury – specifically 60% are due to motor vehicle accidents or falls from heights landing on the patient’s feet or bottom.
-As these are most commonly high-impact mechanisms they are often associated with other trauma injuries e.g. pneumothorax, or rib fractures.
-In patients with spinal injuries due to seatbelts these are often associated with intra-abdominal injuries too.
+Thoracolumbar fractures are most commonly the result of high-impact injury – specifically, 60% are due to motor vehicle accidents or falls from heights.
+These are most commonly high-impact mechanisms, and they are often associated with other traumatic injuries, e.g. pneumothorax or rib fractures.
+In patients with spinal injuries due to seatbelts, these are often associated with intra-abdominal injuries, too.

 Thoracolumbar spinal injuries are missed in up to 20% of cases, often due to distracting injuries.